Cooking For One: The Hassle-Free Guide

 Portion adaptation by FoodCraft

-AI scaling for one person
+Scaling for one person

-Use the AI adaptation to adjust any recipe to your personal macros and a single serving.
+Use the AI adaptation to adjust any recipe to your personal macros and a single portion.
 The algorithm doesn't just divide quantities — it also adapts cooking times and temperatures when necessary for small amounts.

-Are ready-meals a good option for one person?
+Are ready meals a good option for one person?

-How do I stay motivated to cook alone?
+How to stay motivated to cook alone?

 What are the essential ingredients for a solo cook?